About Rural Oklahoma Birth & Wellness Initiative

 Strengthening What Exists

-How We Work With Communities
+How We Work with Communities

 Listening First

-We begin by listening.
-Community members, families, and providers guide our understanding of how pregnancy, birth, postpartum, and early parenting are experienced locally.
-This insight shapes every program, event, and training we offer.
+Every community is different.
+We begin by listening to families, providers, and community members about how pregnancy, birth, postpartum, and early parenting are experienced locally.

-Connecting Providers and Supports
+Connecting Providers and Community Supports

 Community Resource Fairs and Baby Showers